chathrika8/GPS-Tracker-V1.0/README.md

 ## License

-This project is released under the [MIT License](LICENSE).
+This project is released under a proprietary license.

 ---

-*Built with ❤️ using PlatformIO + Arduino framework on ESP32-C3.*